privacyidea/privacyidea/doc/installation/ubuntu.rst

 After installing in Nginx or Apache2 you only need to create your first administrator and you are done::

-   pi-manage.py admin add admin admin@localhost
+   pi-manage admin add admin admin@localhost

 Now you may proceed to :ref:`first_steps`.